kkauserr/CSE412Project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+##Contributor note
+Includes my work on implementing secure user authentication for pet adoption platform.
+ I integrated NextAuth.js with a PostgreSQL adapter for persistent authentication, configured role-based access control for adopters and shelter admins and implemented Argon2/Bcrypt password hashing for enhanced security.
+My contributions ensured a reliable and secure access management with modern best practices.